hsylife/SwiftyPickerPopover/README.md

 ```

 ### Advanced
-To display a popover with an UIDatePicker and a clear button, which disappers automatically after specific seconds after it appeared:
+To display a DatePickerPopover that includes a clear button, disappers automatically after a certain number of seconds, rewinds the picker when tapping the clear button:
 ```swift
 let p = DatePickerPopover(title: "Clearable DatePicker")
             .setDoneAction({ popover, selectedDate in print("selectedDate \(selectedDate)")} )